 His next book: The Satanic Rituals (1972), was printed as a companion volume to The Satanic Bible, and contains rituals culled from satanic traditions identified by LaVey in various world cultures.
 By the mid-1980s his marriage to Diane Hegarty had turned sour, and they separated when she sued him for palimony, they settled out of court and divorced in 1986.
 His final companion was Blanche Barton, who bore his only son Satan Xerxes Carnacki LaVey on November 1, 1993.
-His two final books The Devil’s Notebook (1992) and Satan Speaks (1998), have been described variously as ranging from the humorous and insightful to the sordid, and complete his written canon.
+His two final books The Devil’s Notebook (1992) and Satan Speaks (1998) have been described variously as ranging from the humorous and insightful to the sordid, which completes his written canon.

 Numerous news media articles throughout the world spread LaVey’s influence; popular magazines such as Look, McCalls, Newsweek and Time magazines, as well as talk shows such as Joe Pyne, Phil Donahue and Johnny Carson furthered his popularity.
 His musicianship is preserved on several recordings, primarily Strange Music (1994) and Satan Takes a Holiday (1995), both originally released by Amarillo Records, and now available through Reptilian Records.
 Two biographies have been written about LaVey: The Devil’s Avenger (1974) by Burton Wolfe and Secret Life of a Satanist (1990) by Blanche Barton.

 LaVey died aged sixty-seven of a pulmonary edema on the 31st October 1997 (Halloweens Eve).
 True to form his death on Halloweens Eve is shrouded in controversy.
-A later official investigation by the city of San Francisco discovered that his actual date of death was October 29, 1997 and that the spooky Halloween date had been accidentally (and independent of either the church or his family) written on his death certificate??
+A later official investigation by the city of San Francisco discovered that his actual date of death was the 29th October 1997 and that the spooky Halloween date had been accidentally (and independent of either the church or his family) written on his death certificate??
 After his death and according to his wishes, Blanche Barton succeeded him as the head of the Church of Satan.
 In 2001, Barton passed-on this position to Peter H. Gilmore, a long-time member of his original Magic Circle now called the Council of Nine.
 As to the black house, it remained unoccupied until the 17th October 2001, when the real estate company that owned it, had it demolished.